-Medium Q: Medium A: Low C: Medium Medium

-Medium

-Q: Medium A: Medium C: Medium Q: Medium A: Low C: Medium
+Medium Q: Low A: Low C: Low

-This biotope is recorded in full salinity habitats (Connor et al., 2004).
-Little evidence for the characterizing hydroids could be found.
-Stebbing, 1981 found that, for the hydroid Campanularia flexuosa, growth was inhabited from 70% seawater(ca 25‰) and that exposure to below 30% seawater (ca 10‰) was lethal after 3 days.
 Ciona intestinalis has been classified as euryhaline with a high salinity tolerance range (12-40‰) although it typically occurs in full salinity conditions (>30‰) (Tillin & Tyler-Walters, 2014) but has been found in Scandinavian waters in salinities as low as 11 PSU (Renborg, 2014, Dybern, 1967).

 Adult acclimation to salinity was shown to have an overriding and significant effect on larval metamorphic success, independent of parent origins (Renborg, 2014).

 'Massive die-offs' of Ciona interstinalis were observed following winter rains in Californian harbours with 'massive recolonizations usually following in the spring' (Lambert & Lambert, 1998).

 Population collapses of Ciona intestinalis in the Mediterranean have also been reported, and whilst the drivers for these events are not well understood, it has been postulated that low salinity could play a part (Péres, 1943; Caputi et al., 2015).

 Oxygen consumption rate has been shown to decline with decreasing salinity and ceased at 19‰ with siphons tightly closed.
 (Shumway, 1978).

-Ascidia mentula is found on the West coast of Norway in salinities greater than 20‰ (Dybern, 1969) and found in a brackish lake in Corsica with a salinity gradient of 6.5 to 18.5 ‰ Cl- (Verhoeven, 1978).
+Ascidia mentula is found on the West coast of Norway in salinities greater than 20% (Dybern, 1969) and found in a brackish lake in Corsica with a salinity gradient of 6.5 to 18.5 % Cl (Verhoeven, 1978).